ronn - convert markdown files to manpages

 roff: sh.1

-Build only the HTML manpage for a few files and apply the dark
+Build only the HTML manpage for a few files and apply the dark and toc

 stylesheets: